TypicalAM/Yarilo/README.md

 ```
 git clone https://github.com/TypicalAM/SniffSniff
-cd SniffSniff
+cd SniffSniff/backend
-git-crypt unlock ../key # if you want to have access to our own
+git-crypt unlock ../../key # if you want to have access to our own pcap files
 ```

-### Build (in root dir)
+### Build

 ```
 cmake -G Ninja -B build .